 The scholarship recipients for 2019 were announced at

 Applications for 2020

-Applications for the Margaret Schofield Memorial Scholarships 2020 will open in September 2019.
+Applications for the Margaret Schofield Memorial Scholarships 2020 are open and close at 11.59pm on Wednesday 13 November 2019.

 Music Performance scholarship